fluxninja/aperture/docs/content/architecture/architecture.md

 Aperture Agents use metrics to provide input signals to policies in the Aperture Controller.
-These metrics can either be defined based on existing traffic using [Flux Meters](/concepts/flux-meter.md) or using [any OpenTelemetry Collector receiver][Metrics].
+These metrics can either be defined based on existing traffic using [Flux Meters](/concepts/flux-meter.md) or using [any OpenTelemetry Collector receiver][metrics].
 These metrics can then be used in policies using [PromQL syntax][].

 :::info